Over the past 30 years, researchers have made great inroads into inner space, trying to figure out how our brains work.

 Along with activities that use the whole body, we need to encourage activities that create cross-talk between the hemispheres of the brain.

-For example, singing involves the right-brain function of music and the left-brain strength of language.
+Singing, for example, involves the right-brain function of music and the left-brain strength of language.

 Verbally expressing emotion uses the right-brain function of emotion along with the verbal skills of the left brain.